AC Repair Advice • Updated May 2026

 Safety Considerations

 Capacitors store high voltage even when the system is turned off.
 Attempting to handle a capacitor without proper knowledge and tools can result in serious injury or death.
-If you notice signs like leaking oil, buzzing sounds, or difficulty starting your system, it’s crucial to contact a professional HVAC technician rather than attempting DIY repairs.
+If you notice signs like leaking oil, buzzing sounds, or difficulty starting your system, it is critical to contact a professional HVAC technician rather than attempting DIY repairs.

 What to Do if You Suspect a Capacitor Problem

-If you suspect your capacitor is failing, the first step is to shut off your HVAC system to prevent further damage.
+If you suspect your capacitor is failing, the first step is to shut off your HVAC system at the thermostat and the breaker to prevent further damage.
 Avoid touching the capacitor or trying to fix it yourself.
 Next, contact a licensed HVAC professional to inspect and diagnose the issue.
 A technician will:

 Replacing a capacitor is a relatively quick process for a professional and can prevent more costly damage to your HVAC system.
 The benefits of timely replacement include restored system efficiency, reduced energy consumption, and increased longevity of your air conditioner or heater.